Advanced Features¶

 This lets you split configuration across multiple files while maintaining a clear override hierarchy.

-Using LoadConfigFile Explicitly¶
+Using LoadConfigFile / LoadConfigFiles Explicitly¶

 type AppConfig struct {